0nn0/bookie/README.md

 - Check order of actions in invite api endpoint when inviting guest
 - Move first/last name to metadata
 - Fix booking query keys
+- Fix: receiving a login code when using sign up while already having an account